-A sponsor must verify a minimum of:
+A Sponsor must verify a minimum of:

 - 1. The lesser of 1% or 1,000 of the total number of approved applications (both income and categorical).
-The sample is selected from income applications with total household income within \$100 monthly or \$1,200 annually of the income eligibility guidelines for free and reduced price meals; PLUS - 2.
+The sample is selected from income applications with total household income within \$100 monthly or \$1,200 annually of the income eligibility guidelines for free and reduced-price meals; PLUS - 2.
 The lesser of .5% (one half of 1%) or 500 of the total number of applications that were approved based on categorical eligibility, selected from applications with a Food Assistance or TAF case number.

-Verification was completed by November 15th.
+Verification was completed by November 15.

-The sponsor must complete verification of the minimum required sample size by November 15.
+The Sponsor must complete verification of the minimum required sample size by November 15.
 Verification must take place after the application has been approved.
-Verification is considered complete when the household has been notified of the verification results (date on letter 8M, 8N or 8O sent to household).
+Verification is considered complete when the household has been notified of the verification results (date on letter: We Have Checked Your Application (Verification Results Letter).